kianamarfo/kianamarfo/README.md

 👯 Looking to collaborate on: projects that help me gain more knowledge as well as having practical/social impact

-💬 Ask me about: I am decent at Python and HTML
+💬 Ask me about: Python, HTML, CSS and JavaScript!

 📫 How to reach me: kianamarfo@gmail.com or check out my Instagram